-Our customers include government entities such as the Defense Advanced Research Project Agency (DARPA) and Air Force Research Laboratory (AFRL).
-We have worked with these entities to deploy an operational Wide Area Motion Imagery (WAMI) tracking system for Intelligence, Surveillance, and Reconnaissance (ISR) in theater as well as content-based image and video retrieval capabilities.
-We have also worked with private companies such as Lockheed Martin and Raytheon through consulting services and collaborative projects.
+Our customers include the Defense Advanced Research Project Agency (DARPA), the Intelligence Advanced Research Projects Activity (IARPA), the Air Force Research Laboratory (AFRL), and the Office of Naval Research (ONR).
+We have worked with these agencies to deploy an operational Wide Area Motion Imagery (WAMI) tracking system for Intelligence, Surveillance, and Reconnaissance (ISR) in theater and to develop advanced sensor exploitation capabilities that focus on the fusion of sensors, platforms, and people.
+We have also worked with small and large private companies such as Lockheed Martin and Raytheon through consulting services and customized projects.

 Areas of Focus